Are you fully protected with an HO-3 homeowners insurance policy?

 HO-3 policies are among the most common for homeowners in the US.
 An HO-3 covers your home’s structure against all perils excluding the ones specifically listed.

-The only downside to an HO-3 coverage is the named peril coverage for your personal property.
+In general, the only downside to an HO-3 coverage is the named peril coverage for your personal property.
 This leaves your personal belongings vulnerable and puts the burden of proof on you in the event of a claim.
-If you’re worried about your personal property, consider an HO-5 policy.
+If you’re worried about your personal property, or wish for more robust coverage options, you may want to consider an HO-5 policy.
 This will cover both your personal belongings and your dwelling on an open-peril basis.
 This is the most comprehensive coverage available.